 SA2 understands that only limitation identified by RAN2 is that for GNSS and barometric sensor-based positioning methods the LMF need to know the global coordinates of the reference point.

 SA2 has further discussed the question from RAN2 whether SA2 expects there may be potential LPP impacts such as providing the local co-ordinates from the UE.
+The answer is:

-The understanding by SA2 is that support of local coordinates in TS 23.273 is defined such that only the LMF would determine location estimate in local coordinates and that such functionality would not be supported by the UE.
+It is the understanding of SA2 is that support of local coordinates in TS 23.273 is defined such that only the LMF would determine location estimate in local coordinates and that such functionality is not defined to be supported by the UE.

+SA2 has further considered the case that the origin of local coordinates is not known in global coordinates.
+For such case it is assumed that coordinates of locations used to determine a UE location (e.g. locations of NG-RAN nodes) must be expressed using the local coordinates.
+However, as UE is not defined to determine location in local coordinates SA2 do not see need to provide such information to the UE.

 Thus, SA2 has not identified any need to impact LPP.